 This study examined the role of three elements of self-compassion as measured by the Self-Compassion Scale (self-kindness, common humanity, and mindfulness) as resources that can buffer against the impact of racial discrimination on depression.
 The study also examined the role of social connectedness as a buffer.
 Previous studies have shown racial discrimination to have negative mental health outcomes among racial/ethnic minorities in the US.
 The results of this study showed that when both self-kindness and social connectedness were present, they together buffered against the impact of racial discrimination on depression among Asian American college students.
 (Note that in prior research the primary link between self-compassion and depression has been found to be the reduced self-judgment, isolation and overidentification associated with this mindset, so this study was limited in its ability to assess the link between self-compassion, racial discrimination and depression.)
 Read the article here.

-Is Self-compassion Protective Among Sexual-and Sender-minority Adolescents Across Racial Groups?
+Is Self-compassion Protective Among Sexual-and Gender-minority Adolescents Across Racial Groups?

 By Vigna, Poehlmann-Tynan, & Koenig, (2020)